 Why do I need to read my gas meter?

-Knowing what your actual gas use is rather than an estimate will help you decide whether you can get a better rate by switching suppliers.
+Knowing what your actual gas use is rather than an estimate will also help you if you’re shopping around for a new gas supplier.

-To learn more about switching gas, review our energy switching FAQ guide.
+To learn more about switching gas, take a look at our energy switching FAQs.